Project

 #5

-Updated by Flole Systems over 5 years ago
+Updated by Flole Systems almost 6 years ago

 Just to be sure I understand this right: You are refering to continuity errors when epg-grabbing or background scanning os doing it's job?
 Based on your analysis it is related to linuxdvb, so SAT-IP should not be affected?
 I am seeing continuity errors with SAT-IP aswell, I have tracked down the SAT-IP Server as issue here, I am wondering is this might make the issues I am having worse though.